chmp/cargo-wop/Readme.md

 | [VS Code build commands](#vs-code-build-commands)
 | [Related projects](#related-projects)

-**WARNING:** this package is experimental at the moment.
-It should already be usable, but the interface is still in flux.

 Rust source files as self-contained projects. `cargo-wop` allows `cargo`to work with rust source file as if thy were full projects.
 This project is heavily inspired by [cargo-script][cargo-script], [cargo-eval][cargo-eval].
 In contrast